openstack/designate/doc/source/admin/policy.rst

     [oslo_policy]
     enforce_scope = True

-The primary effect of this setting is to allow a system scoped admin token when performing administrative API calls to the Designate API.
-The Designate API already enforces the project scoping in Keystone tokens.
+The primary effect of this setting is to allow only project scoped calls to the Designate API.
+The system scope token will return 403.

 [oslo_policy] enforce_new_defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~